sudomateo/discord-leetcode/README.md

   </a>
 </p>

-A Discord application to retrieve a random LeetCode question using the `/leetcode` command.
+A Discord application to retrieve a random LeetCode question.

+Add this application to your Discord server to create the `/leetcode` command.